Alan Bowkett

-He was previously Chief Executive of Boulton & Paul Ltd.
+He was previously chief executive of Boulton & Paul Ltd.

 On appointment to his role at Norwich City, he said:

-Our task at Norwich City is a simple one - we must start winning football matches.
+Our task at Norwich City is a simple one – we must start winning football matches.
 It will be the board's responsibility to ensure that we have the appropriate resources to do that, both human and financial.

 Career

-Alan Bowkett has been a businessman in England for over 35 years.
-In 1987, Bowkett undertook his first private equity deal and bought RHP, the ball-bearing company. for £72.5 million.
+Alan Bowkett has been a businessman in England for more than 35 years.
+In 1987, Bowkett undertook his first private equity deal and bought RHP, the ball-bearing company, for £72.5 million.

-Between January 2010 – April 2017, Bowkett was the chairman Avio SpA, an Italy-based leader in space propulsion.
-Since 2008 he has been a chairman of Strix Ltd., a British electronic controls company with manufacturing in China and Avio SpA is an Italian Aerospace company.
+Between January 2010 and April 2017, Bowkett was the chairman of Avio SpA, an Italy-based leader in space propulsion.
+Since 2008, he has been a chairman of Strix Ltd., a British electronic controls company with manufacturing in China.